-- These guidelines only apply to trades for personal accounts as well as accounts for which the person has decision-making authority or significant influence.
-If a Council member has a beneficial interest but does not have decision-making authority, special care should be taken to restrict communications about Investment Council related activities and to avoid any benefit that may result from opportunities offered principally due to being a member of the Council. - 2.
-If a Council member is aware of potential or actual Investment Council staffOffice (SDIO) transaction activity, he or she: (a) cannot purchase or sell the security within seven calendar days before it is reasonably anticipated that Council staffthe SDIO is likely to trade the security; and (b) cannot purchase or sell the security the day that Council staffthe SDIO has traded the security. - 3.
+- 1. These guidelines only apply to trades for personal accounts as well as accounts for which the person has decision-making authority or significant influence.
+If a Council member has a beneficial interest but does not have decision-making authority, special care should be taken to restrict communications about Council related activities and to avoid any benefit that may result from opportunities offered principally due to being a member of the Council. - 2.
+If a Council member is aware of potential or actual Council staff transaction activity, he or she: (a) cannot purchase or sell the security within seven calendar days before it is reasonably anticipated that Council staff is likely to trade the security; and (b) cannot purchase or sell the security the day that Council staff has traded the security. - 3.
 Private placement investments and dispositions and investment in initial public offerings (IPO) are subject to State statutes and the above General Principles.
-Council members may not participate in private placements or IPO investment opportunities offered to them principally because they are a member of the Investment Council. - 4.
-Council members cannot invest in any company, as designated by the State Investment Officer and affirmed by the Council, with which the Council staffSDIO has an investment relationship that may be material to such company. (see Exhibit CA) - 5.
-A purchase or sale as it relates to item 2 above does not include the exchange of a security for cash and/or securities resulting from a corporate restructuring or merger as long as State statutes and the General Principles above are followed. - 6.
-Any profits realized from violation of these guidelines should be disgorged to a charitable organization determined by the Council. - 7.
-Treasury securities, mutual funds, and exchange-traded funds are exempted from these Personal Investing Guidelines but remain subject to State statutes and the General Principles.
+Council members may not participate in private placements or IPO investment opportunities offered to them principally because they are a member of the Council. - 4.
+Council members cannot invest in any company, as designated by the State Investment Officer and affirmed by the Council, with which the Council staff has an investment relationship that may be material to such company.
+(Exhibit C) - 5.
+Council members may not enter into any transactions in relation to a company where they have obtained material non-public information. - 6.
+A purchase or sale as it relates to item 2 above does not include the exchange of a security for cash and/or securities resulting from a corporate restructuring or merger as long as State statutes and the General Principles above are followed. - 7.
+Any profits realized from violation of these guidelines should be disgorged to a charitable organization determined by the Council.

+8. Treasury securities, mutual funds, and exchange-traded funds are exempted from these Personal Investing Guidelines but remain subject to State statutes and the General Principles.
 However, if a Council member is aware of an imminent asset allocation move, they must refrain from any personal transactions which could be materially impacted by such move until the move is completed or withdrawn.